Corporate Governance Guidelines and Board Charter

 1. Role of the Board and Management.
 The Company’s business is conducted by its employees, managers and officers, under the direction of the Chief Executive Officer and the oversight of the Board, to enhance the long-term value of the Company for its shareholders.
 The Board is elected by the shareholders to oversee management and to act in the best interests of the Company as a whole.
 Both the Board and management recognize that the long-term interests of the Company and shareholders are advanced by responsibly addressing the concerns of other stakeholders and interested parties, including employees, recruits, customers, suppliers, communities in which the Company operates, government officials and the public at large.

 2. Functions of the Board.
-The Board has five scheduled meetings each year, at which it reviews and discusses reports by management on the Company’s performance, business and prospects, as well as immediate issues facing the Company, and reviews and approves, as applicable, the annual and interim financial statements of the Company.
+The Board has four regularly scheduled meetings each year, at which it reviews and discusses reports by management on the Company’s performance, business and prospects, as well as immediate issues facing the Company, and reviews and approves, as applicable, the annual and interim financial statements of the Company.

 3. Selection of Chairman of the Board and Chief Executive Officer.
 The Board shall select its Chairman and the Company’s Chief Executive Officer in any way it considers to be in the best interests of the Company.
-The Board has determined that the Company is best served by having Ronald J. Mittelstaedt, the Company’s current Chief Executive Officer, also serve as Chairman of the Board.

-When the Chairman is an affiliated director or otherwise not independent under applicable securities laws, a member of the Company’s management, or when the independent directors determine that it is in the best interests of the Company, the independent directors, will appoint from among themselves a Lead Independent Director.
-The Lead Independent Director will: (a) preside at all meetings of the Board at which the Chairman is not present, (b) preside over each meeting of non-management directors, (c) have the authority to call meetings of non-management directors, (d) help facilitate communication between the Chairman/CEO and the non-management directors, (e) advise with respect to the Board’s agenda, (f) ensure that the Board is able to function independently of management; (g) serve as the leader of the Board on matters of corporate governance; and (h) if requested by major shareholders, ensure his or her availability for direct communication.
+When the Chairman is an affiliated director or otherwise not independent under applicable securities laws, a member of the Company’s management, or when the independent directors determine that it is in the best interests of the Company, the independent directors will appoint from among themselves a Lead Independent Director.
+The Lead Independent Director will: (a) preside at all meetings of the Board at which the Chairman is not present, (b) preside over each meeting of non-employee directors, (c) have the authority to call meetings of non-employee directors, (d) help facilitate communication between the Chairman and the non-employee directors, (e) advise with respect to the Board’s agenda, (f) ensure that the Board is able to function independently of management; (g) serve as the leader of the Board on matters of corporate governance; and (h) if requested by major shareholders, ensure his or her availability for direct communication.
 If the Chairman is an independent director, then the duties for the Lead Independent Director described above shall be part of the duties of the Chairman.

 4. Board Committees.
 The Board has established the following standing Committees to assist it in discharging its responsibilities: (a) Audit; (b) Compensation; (c) Nominating and Corporate Governance; and (d) Executive.
 The current charters of the Audit, Compensation and Nominating and Corporate Governance Committees are published on the Company’s website and will be provided to shareholders on written request.
 Members of each of these Committees (including the Committee Chairs) are appointed by the Board and may be removed by the Board in its discretion.
 The Committee Chairs report the highlights of their meetings to the Board following each meeting of their respective Committees.
 The Committees may hold meetings in conjunction with the Board.